Irregular Subjunctive Verbs in French: 3 Useful Ways to Learn Irregular Forms (Plus Conjugations)

 Just because a verb is irregular in the subjunctive doesn’t mean there are no patterns to rely on.

-Irregular subjunctive verbs can be grouped into two main groups that share the same rules, which we’ll cover below.
-Then we’ll show you a third group that breaks all the rules.
+Irregular subjunctive verbs can be grouped into two main groups that share the same rules, which I’ll cover below.
+Then I’ll show you a third group that breaks all the rules.

 1. Verbs with Two Stems